 - Commission-free trading

-- Managed portfolio option for hands-off investing
+- Managed portfolio option for completely hands-off investing

-- Managed portfolio fee of 0.50% on smaller balances
+- Managed portfolio fee of 0.50% on balances under $100K

 - Investment returns are variable — not guaranteed like a HISA or GIC